keptn/keptn.github.io/content/docs/0.13.x/operate/install/index.md

 <details><summary>K3d</summary>
 <p>

 Please refer to the [official homepage of K3d](https://k3d.io/v5.3.0/) for detailed installation instructions.
-Here, a short guide on how to run Keptn on K3d is provided for a Linux environment. **Note:** [Docker](https://docs.docker.com/get-docker/) is required to be able to use k3d at all
+Here, a short guide on how to run Keptn on K3d is provided for a Linux environment.

-Note: k3d v5.x.x requires at least Docker v20.10.5 (runc >= v1.0.0-rc93) to work properly.
+**Note:** [Docker](https://docs.docker.com/get-docker/) is required to use k3d. k3d v5.x.x requires at least Docker v20.10.5 (runc >= v1.0.0-rc93) to work properly.

-[kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) to interact with the Kubernetes cluster
+You must install [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) before installing K3d.
+This is used to interact with the Kubernetes cluster.